YingqianWang/LF-DMnet/README.md

 <br>

-## Influence of input degradations to SR performance:
+## Adjustable input degradations:

-We develop an [online demo](https://zhengyuliang24.github.io/LF-DAnet-Page/) to show the influence of input degradations to the SR performance.
+We develop an [online demo](https://zhengyuliang24.github.io/LF-DAnet-Page/) to show the real-world SR performance with respect to input degradations.
 You can adjust the kernel width and noise level by dragging the sliding blocks to understand their influence to the SR results.

 <br>